Parashat Balak 2019- Have you been played? Lessons from a talking donkey

 Kiriath-huzoth: a city filled with markets, men women and children, in order to impress upon Balaam – see and have mercy on the innocent that these people wish to destroy”

 Blessing and Curses

 Balaam then changes his tune and says to Balak these people are a blessed people.
 They are not what you think.
-They bring blessing to the world not curses.
+They bring blessings to the world, not curses.

 מַה־טֹּ֥בוּ אֹהָלֶ֖יךָ יַעֲקֹ֑ב מִשְׁכְּנֹתֶ֖יךָ יִשְׂרָאֵֽל׃

 How fair are your tents, O Jacob, Your dwellings, O Israel!
 (Numbers 24:5)

 Balaam is forced to admit that what he was being told by Balak, and what he had been brought up to believe, was simply not true.

 Balaam at first was so consumed with his hatred of the Jewish people and what he had heard they were about to do to the poor Moabites, that even Hashem and a miraculous talking donkey could not convince him that he was wrong.
 It was only when he saw for himself that he finally accepted the truth.